Yorkshire Market Towns & Prettiest Yorkshire Villages

 Malton

-Malton is known as Yorkshire’s Food Capital and its twice-monthly market is a feast for the senses.
+Malton is the Food Capital of Yorkshire and its twice-monthly market is a feast for the senses.
 From fat beautiful sausages to some of the best homemade cider this market is simply a must-see.
 Malton was by far my favourite Yorkshire Market Town beyond a doubt.

 Malton market in Yorkshire